-- Bank overdraft £0.5m maximum - Liquid short term deposits of at least £2.0m available on instant access. - Weighted average life benchmark is expected to be 1 month, with a maximum of 6 months.
+- Bank overdraft avoided if possible. - Liquid short term deposits of at least £2.0m available on instant access. - Weighted average life benchmark is expected to be 1 month, with a maximum of 6 months.

 Yield - local measures of yield benchmarks are: